Kayn-Pleiades/burger-logger/README.md

 ### Commit 20: Connection no longer const
 Rather than redefine connection, I was telling the code there was a new const "connection".
 This has been fixed.

+### Commit 21: Missing .js
+Orm was not importing the file due to missing .js in the path